queryluke/masseffect-5e/static/data/rules/06-04-weapons.md

 However, to holster one weapon *then* draw a second weapon would require an action.
 But the GM might allow a Sleight of Hand check to see if you can holster and draw at the cost of your bonus action.

-### Weapon Mods <v-chip color="secondary" text-color="white" class="v-chip--x-small">new</v-chip>
-Weapons can be improved by adding _weapon mods_.
-Each weapon has 4 mod slots: Magazine, Body, Core, and Barrel.
-The weapon is only allowed one mod per slot.
-For example, the M-8 Avenger cannot have the Ultralight Materials and the Precision Scope, because both of those mods utilize the Body slot.
-Unlike armor mods, weapon mods can be removed from weapons without any damage to the weapon or mod.
-In this example, the player could choose to replace Ultralight Materials for the Precision Scope.

-Additionally, some mods are limited by weapon type.
-For example, the Stunner mod is only available for placement on Heavy Pistols and SMGs.

-You cannot add weapon mods to _special_ or _melee_ weapons.

 <source-reference pages="64-68"></source-reference>